 Does a criminal record follow you forever?
 Well, in some States it may, but in New Hampshire, we have an annulment law.
 Lothstein Guerriero, PLLC has helped many current and former clients obtain annulments of past criminal and motor vehicle offenses… Read More

-Specific Criminal Offenses
+Specific Criminal Offenses (State Court)

 Ted Lothstein and Richard Guerriero have represented many clients charged with different degrees of assault in NH’s District Courts, and Superior Courts, throughout the State.
 In NH, we don’t use the terminology “assault and battery… Read More

 Does your case involve an allegation that you issued a bad check, or committed forgery in relation to the negotiation of a check?
 In either scenario, a check is involved in the alleged criminal conduct.
 But these offenses fall under different laws an… Read More

 The Offense of “Domestic Violence” Under New Hampshire law, certain crimes are classified under the “Domestic Violence” charging label if committed against a “family or household member or intimate partner.”
 These… Read More

 Many of our clients face charges for driving offenses such as Conduct after an Accident (leaving the scene or otherwise not reporting an accident) Driving after Certification as an Habitual Offender Driving with a suspended license Vehicular assault… Read More

 Many of our clients face charges for possession of illegal drugs, or possession of prescription drugs without a valid prescription.
 These charges can be brought in district or superior court, and can be brought as violations, misdemeanors, or felony… Read More